trailios/roblox-account-generator/README.md

 What else i needa explain.

-10 start i make a check on mobile aswell. (doesnt always get funcaptcha; And roblox check the playstore attestation :sob:)
+10 start i make a check on mobile aswell. (doesnt always get funcaptcha; And roblox doesnt check the playstore attestation :sob:)